Tree Mallow Seeds (Lavatera arborea)

 If you want height, drama, and speed, the Tree Mallow is unbeatable.
 This impressive plant (now botanically known as Malva arborea) grows rapidly into a towering, woody-stemmed giant that looks like a small tree or shrub, reaching up to 2 metres tall in a single season.

 It has large, velvety, ivy-shaped leaves and is covered in exotic, hibiscus-like flowers in a rich purplish-pink with dark veins.
 It is famous for being one of the toughest plants you can grow—thriving on windy cliffs and salty coastlines where other plants fail.
-It brings a lush, architectural presence to the back of a border or a exposed garden.
+It brings a lush, architectural presence to the back of a border or an exposed garden.

 Read More